sminerport/naive-bayes-golf-prediction/README.md

 The Python script performs the following steps:

-1. Applies the Laplacian correction technique to handle zero-probability problems.
+1. **Applies the Laplacian correction:** This technique handles zero-probability problems by adding a small, non-zero value to the counts.

-2. Converts the dataset into a frequency table.
+2. **Creates a Frequency Table:** The dataset is converted into a table that summarizes how often each weather condition leads to playing or not playing golf.

-3. Creates a likelihood table by finding relevant probabilities.
+3. **Creates a Likelihood Table:** Using the frequency table, we calculate conditional probabilities of playing golf given a certain weather outlook.
+These probabilities, also known as likelihoods, are obtained by normalizing frequencies within each weather condition.

-4. Calculates the posterior probabilities for each class.
+4. **Calculates Posterior Probabilities:** These are the probabilities of playing golf given the evidence (weather condition).
+We calculate this using Bayes' theorem, which considers both the likelihood and prior probabilities.
+The CategoricalNB model from the scikit-learn package then uses these posterior probabilities to make predictions.

 The implementation uses the `CategoricalNB` model from the scikit-learn package to handle categorical feature variables.